WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 # Water Rights (Allocation amounts) Data Preparation for WaDE
-This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting water allocations data made available by the [Oregon Water Resources Department (OWRD)](https://www.oregon.gov/OWRD/access_Data/Pages/Data.aspx), for inclusion into the Water Data Exchange (WaDE) project.
-WaDE enables states to share data with each other and the public in a more streamlined and cost-effective way.
+This read me details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting water allocations data made available by the [Oregon Water Resources Department (OWRD)](https://www.oregon.gov/OWRD/access_Data/Pages/Data.aspx), for inclusion into the Water Data Exchange (WaDE) project.
+WaDE enables states to share data with each other and the public in a more streamlined way that allows regional analysis to inform planning purposes.

 ## Overview
 The water rights data were downloaded from the website https://www.oregon.gov/OWRD/access_Data/Pages/Data.aspx